 Younger individuals tend to have more substantial laxity than older individuals [Castori et al 2010a].

 I find joint instability, subluxations and dislocations challenging.
-I spent a long time learning anatomy and was fortunate enough to have a friend who also happened to be a medical professional help me figure out what my joints are doing and how best to fix it, so I don’t have to trek down to A&E every time something goes spectacularly wrong.
-Joints do not just pop out in the traditional way as is seen in trauma, they twist and turn in fun and interesting ways at various different and weird angles.
+I spent a long time learning anatomy and was fortunate enough to have a friend who also happened to be a medical professional who helped me figure out what my joints are doing and how best to fix it, so I don’t have to trek down to A&E every time something goes spectacularly wrong.
+Joints do not just pop out in the traditional way as is seen in trauma, they twist and turn in at various different and weird angles.
 It isn’t always obvious, but it happens all the time.

 Impaired proprioception and balance

 Strains, sprains, microscopic tears, ruptures, nerve/vascular compression, head injuries, stress fractures and a hundred other common injuries occur more readily in those with EDS.
-It’s not too bad if it affects just one joint in one way at any given time, but I tend to have multiple issues at the same time, they tend to be recurrent or chronic and injuries take longer to heal and are more likely to develop complications.
+It’s not too bad if it affects just one joint in one way at any given time, but it’s often multiple issues at the same time.
+They tend to be recurrent or chronic and injuries take longer to heal and are more likely to develop complications.

 My list includes the following and then more that I can’t be bothered to try and recall: Feet and Ankles: Chronic plantar fasciitis, Pes planus, Achilles Tendon Enthesopathy, Achilles tendinitis, Achilles bursitis, Achilles tendon partial/complete tear, recurrent ligamentous sprains, medial plantar nerve entrapment, metatarsal stress fracture, bilateral posterior tibial tendon dysfunction.
 Knee: Condromalacia Patellae (anterior knee pain), Tibial stress fractures, tibial torsion, suprapatellar bursitis, meniscal tears, fat pad inflammation, patellofemoral syndrome (runner’s knee), ‘shin splints’ and growing pains in childhood, knee sprains, quadriceps tendon partial tears, Osgood-Schlatter Disease, ACL & PCL injuries, Baker’s Cyst.
 Hips and back:Chronic back pain, lumbar spondylolysis and spondylolisthesis, labral tears, hip bursitis, snapping hip, sacroiliitis, lumbar facet joint syndrome, radiculopathy, piriformis syndrome, sciatica, cervical spondylosis.Shoulder, ribs & SCJ: costochondritis, ‘Seperated shoulder’, Type I and II acromioclavicular joint injuries, acromioclavicular joint sprains, shoulder bursitis, rotator cuff and bicipital tendonitis, adhesive capsulitis (frozen shoulder).
 Head and Jaw: Temperomandibular joint disorder (TMD), concussion, mild traumatic brain injury, moderate traumatic brain injury.
 Elbow: cubital tunnel syndrome (bilateral), lateral epicondylitis (Tennis elbow), bursitis.
 Wrist: Carpal Tunnel Syndrome (bilateral), recurrent ligamentous sprain, digital tendinitis, bilateral swan neck deformities, proximal interphalangeal joint sprains.

 I haven’t sought medical treatment for musculoskeletal injuries in a very long time.
 I just deal with it.
 In the greater scheme of things, a case of runner’s knee or tennis elbow has become akin to having a cold.
 I adapt my daily physio program, I check for complications, rest, apply ice, compression and elevation and wait for it to get better again.
 I have a cupboard filled with customised splints if I need them.
 An acute injury isn’t very from a dislocated kneecap – which is more common that the common cold – and so for the most part, I don’t really see it as a significant problem, just a short-term annoying extra to deal with.